Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 How could he defend so many?

-Eryk spent more time with their father, learning to be governor, and he shared his lessons with Edrian.
+Eryk spent time with their father every day, learning to be governor, and he shared his lessons with Edrian.
 The gap in their ages meant nothing.
 Both boys had known from a very early age that they had to be a team, that the welfare of their planet rested on their shoulders.
-Even though he would be relegated to the shadows, Edrian had just as important a part to play in protecting Rensler as Eryk did.
+Edrian had just as important a part to play in protecting Rensler as Eryk did.

 Real heroes don’t get bruised by their own weapons.
 Well, he would have to learn how to roll over in bed, fully clothed for adventure, and do it like a hero.
 Please, Fi’in, let my family come home safely before I learn how to be a hero.